Affinity Mentoring Programs

-Each mentoring program will offer approximately one mentor-mentee virtual networking event each quarter.
-Virtual events are scheduled by the sponsoring student organization and may vary by program.
+Each mentoring program will offer approximately one mentor-mentee networking event.
+Events are scheduled by the sponsoring student organization and may vary by program.

 How do I sign up?

-- October 16: Deadline to sign up as a mentee
+- October 14 – Deadline to sign-up as either a mentor or mentee